We value your privacy

-How can I delete my data or prevent data retention?
+How can I erase my data or prevent data retention?

 Generally, you reserve the right to information, correction or deletion and restriction of the processing of your personal data at any time.
 Moreover, you can revoke your consent to the processing of your data anytime.
 However, it is not possible to delete this data since IONOS WebAnalytics neither stores or processes any of your personal data, nor any data that could be assigned to you as a person.

 The use of IONOS WebAnalytics requires your consent, which we obtained via our cookie popup.
 According to Art.
 6 para.
 1 lit. a GDPR (consent) , this consent is the legal basis for personal data processing, such as when it is collected by web analytics tools.

 In addition to consent, we have legitimate interest in analysing the behaviour of website visitors and thus technically and economically improving our offer.
 With the help of IONOS WebAnalytics, we can recognise website errors, identify attacks and improve profitability.
 The legal basis for this is Art.
 6 para.
 1 lit.f GDPR (legitimate interests).
 Nevertheless, we only use IONOS WebAnalytics if you have given us your consent.

 🤝 Purpose: direct marketing via email, notification of events that are relevant to the system